jvmhonorato/My-opinion/README.md

 ## Features

 The main features of the application are:
- - Publish Posts.
- - Learn a lot of information <3
+ - Fill in the form with customer data
+ - Give a note to the service
+ - Show the property owner the data in a spreadsheet

 ## Links
   - Deploy on Vercel: https://palpite-box-ten-rouge.vercel.app/